Sharp bounds for rainbow matchings in hypergraphs: Fixed matching sizes

 \subsection{Proof of Theorem \ref{thm-fixed-t-F}}

 We can deduce Theorem \ref{thm-fixed-t-F} from the following proposition, which is a special case of a proposition due to Lov\'asz and the second author \cite{lovasz-sauermann} (to be precise, it corresponds to the case $m=2$ in \cite[Proposition 3.1]{lovasz-sauermann}).
 The proof of this proposition builds upon the approach in earlier work of Kleinberg--Sawin--Speyer \cite{kleinberg-sawin-speyer} in the case of $t=3$.
+However, in the special case stated below the proof becomes much simpler and shorter (similar to the proof of Theorem \ref{thm-fixed-t-f-stronger} below, while the proof of the more general proposition in \cite{lovasz-sauermann} takes up around 40 pages).

 \begin{proposition} For every fixed $t\ge 3$, there exists a constant $C_t\ge 0$ such that the following holds.
 For every positive number $n$ which is divisible by $t$, there exists a collection of $t$-tuples $(x_{1,j},x_{2,j},\dots,x_{t,j})\in \{0,1\}^n\times \dots\times \{0,1\}^n$ for $j=1,\dots,N$ with